PawseySC/topaz-documentation/README.md

 ### Known Issues, Tips and Tricks
 #### Using singularity with GPUs
 The ``--nv`` option need to be used when using Singularity on Topaz computational nodes.

+#### Segmentation fault while running CUDA/OpenACC applications with UCX support
+Segmentation fault can occur if applications are either statically linked to CUDA liraries or memory allocated before MPI_Init.
+As a workaround, disable memory type cache by exporting UCX_MEMTYPE_CACHE=n